ade/AdePlugin/README.md

 WTW
  W
 ```
 Where W is Wool, and T is a special teleporter block, with a stone pressure plate on top.
 The color of the wool around defines the destination.
 If multiple destinations exist, a random one is selected.
 This makes this feature unsafe with untrusted players, as warps can be hijacked.
+The ordering of the wool blocks is not important, just the amounts of each color.

 Warp block recipe (4 Redstone, 4 Gold Ingot, Ender Pearl):